idc9/breast_cancer_image_analysis/README.md

 # Instructions to run the code

-1. Setup data directories
+### 1. Setup data directories

-Once granted permission to access the data instructions for setting up the data directory will be provided.
-Alternatively, see cbcs_joint/Paths.py.
+cbcs_joint/Paths.py has instructions for setting up the data directory once the data has been provided by the CBCS steering committee.

-2. Install code
+### 2. Install code

 Download the github repository,
 ```